 It is a remarkable fact the existence of neutron was not discovered until 1932.
 The general atomic imagination of the time was protons and electrons.
-Through Rutherford’s alpha scattering experiments, it was found out that the Atomic mass number A of an element is a bit more than twice the atomic number Z for most atoms and that essentially all the mass of an atom was concentrated in a very tiny space at the center of the atom.
-The alpha particles that took a 180-degree turn stand as a proof to this.
+Through Rutherford’s alpha scattering experiments, it was found that the Atomic mass number A of an element is a bit more than twice the atomic number Z for most atoms and that essentially, all the mass of an atom was concentrated in a very tiny space at the centre of the atom.
+The alpha particles that took a 180-degree turn stand as proof of this.

-Until 1930, a few electrons were thought to coexist with the protons in the dense nucleus but the immense amount of energy required to sustain such a system was way beyond the atomic energies.
-If we take the size of a Hydrogen atom as 0.2 nano meters, then the electron confinement energy is 38eV which is the correct magnitude for atomic electrons.
+Until 1930, a few electrons were thought to coexist with the protons in the dense nucleus, but the immense amount of energy required to sustain such a system was way beyond atomic energy.
+If we take the size of a Hydrogen atom as 0.2 nanometers, then the electron confinement energy is 38eV which is the correct magnitude for atomic electrons.
 But if the electron were to coexist with the protons in the nucleus, the electron confinement energy is approximately 250Mev!
 Many magnitudes huger than the 38eV.

 Who discovered the Neutron?